Colin Miller (ice hockey, born 1992)

-Colin Miller (born October 29, 1992) is a Canadian professional ice hockey defenceman for the Winnipeg Jets of the National Hockey League (NHL).
-He previously played in the NHL for the Boston Bruins, Vegas Golden Knights, Buffalo Sabres, Dallas Stars, and New Jersey Devils.
-Miller was selected in the fifth round, 151st overall, by the Los Angeles Kings in the 2012 NHL Entry Draft.
+Colin Miller (born October 29, 1992) is a Canadian professional ice hockey player who is a defenceman for Lausanne HC of the National League (NL).
+He previously played in the National Hockey League (NHL) for the Boston Bruins, Vegas Golden Knights, Buffalo Sabres, Dallas Stars, New Jersey Devils and Winnipeg Jets.
+Miller was selected in the fifth round, 151st overall, by the Los Angeles Kings in the 2012 NHL entry draft.

 Playing career

 Junior

 Miller played three seasons (2010–2013) of major junior hockey with the Sault Ste.
 Marie Greyhounds of the Ontario Hockey League (OHL), recording 31 goals and 74 assists for 105 points, while earning 201 penalty minutes, in 174 games played.
 At the conclusion of the 2012–13 OHL season he was selected to receive the Mickey Renaud Captain's Trophy as the OHL team captain that best exemplifies leadership on and off the ice.